Lofts at Lumber Square

 When will the apartments be complete?

-Construction is expected to be complete by the end of 2025.
+Construction is expected to be complete by the beginning of November, 2025.

 How can I apply for an apartment?